jmsaavedrar/CC6204/README.md

 We name MNIST_DIR the path to the mnist data.
 This path should contain a file indicating the images to process.
 The file should be named as *list.txt* This has to follow a two-column style, where the first one is the image path and the second  one is the class (it could be a string).

-If you have already the test.txt and train.txt files, you can directly got ot step 3., otherwise run steps 1 and 2.
+If you have already the test.txt and train.txt files, you can directly got ot step 2., otherwise run steps 1.

-## Prepare the data
+## Step 1:  Prepare the data
 > python3.6 tools/processInputFile.py -path MNIST_DIR
 > python3.6 tools/divideFile.py -path MNIST_DIR -factor 0.8
-## Create tf_records
+## Step 2: Create tf_records
 > python3.6 tools/create_data.py -type 2 -imheight 40 -imwidth 40 -config [path to config file] -name MNIST

 An example of a configuration file is as follows: